-While his place in hip-hop is contested, Lil Dicky's place on this list is purely skill-related — he managed to hold his own on a track alongside rap royalty Snoop Dogg, that alone merits a mention.
-Dicky's contention is not a matter of talent, rather one of intent; While he can deliver a rhyme flipping the stereotype of the rapper on its head, he often does so disrespectfully.
-I mean, this is the same guy who admitted he “started rapping simply to get attention comedically.”
-It’s clear in the content of his satirical raps that he doesn’t love hip-hop, he loves what hip-hop’s capable of doing for him.
-Lil Dicky is an unashamed example of someone cashing in on his white privilege in an art form that is historically black.
-But hey, he can rap right?
+While his standing in hip-hop is contested, Lil Dicky's place on this list is purely skill-related — he managed to hold his own on a track alongside rap royalty Snoop Dogg, and that alone merits a mention.
+Dicky's contention is not a matter of talent, but rather one of intent; While he can deliver a rhyme flipping the stereotype of the rapper on its head, he often does so disrespectfully.

 9. Lil Durk

 One of Chicago's most compelling narrators, Lil Durk achieved one of drill's greatest crossovers.
-Past the autotuned vocals, Durk's lyrics powerfully utilize elements of memoir, journalism, and fiction to capture life in what he describes as "the trenches."
-From Signed to the Streets to Love Songs 4 the Streets, Durk's discography chronicles his signing and split from Def Jam and lavishly captures one of hip-hop's greatest anomalies: staying loyal to your roots while pursuing fame and dollars.
+Past the autotuned vocals, Durk's lyrics powerfully utilize elements of memoir, journalism, and fiction, to capture life in what he describes as "the trenches."
+From Signed to Just Cause Y'all Waited 2, Durk's discography chronicles his signing and split from Def Jam and lavishly captures one of hip-hop's greatest anomalies: staying loyal to your roots while pursuing fame and dollars.